 The lender will likely also have a fee from their bank for trying to deposit a bad check, which they will then pass on to you.
 And if they continue to attempt to withdraw the money, the bank fees will continue to add up.

 Clearly, payday loans cost much more in the long run than meets the eye.
-Plus, those who take out payday loans to cover emergency expenses are unlikely to be able to repay them since their paycheck will likely go to their regular expenses.
+Plus, those who take out payday loans to cover emergency expenses are unlikely to be able to repay them since their paycheque will likely go to their regular expenses, and their savings will go towards the interest.

 Imagine someone had an unexpected car repair and needed to take out a payday loan for $300.
 They are charged $15 per $100 borrowed, meaning the fee for the loan is $45.